SeanRavenhill/SeanRavenhill/README.md

 - I'm now deep into my journey of a career pivot into the world of programming and data analysis & science.

 - I’m currently learning all things 🐍

-- I'll add more here when it's not 1:30am and I'm spend from an entire day of studying and coding...